Skip to main content

 A person only has priority need if they have children and the children are dependent on them.

-If children reside between two or more households, the Housing Executive must decide where they are resident.
+If children live between two or more households, the Housing Executive must decide where they reside.
 The Housing Executive will consider:

 Vulnerability

-A person has priority need if they are more vulnerable than an ‘ordinary person’ would be if they become homeless.4 In this context an ‘ordinary person’ means a person without vulnerabilities such as, having an addiction.
+A person has priority need if they are more vulnerable than an ‘ordinary person’ would be if they become homeless.3

 A person has priority need if they are vulnerable due to:

-Other specific reasons not set out in the law – this can include chronic illness, discharge from institutional care such as a prison or hospital, or addiction.
+• other specific reasons not set out in the law.
+This can include chronic illness, discharge from prison or hospital, or addiction.
 It can also include young people and former asylum seekers.

 The Hotak test

-The Hotak test was established after a Supreme Court case set out how local authorities should approach the priority need test.
-The Housing Executive should award a person priority need if they appear to be ‘significantly more vulnerable’ than the ordinary person.5
+The Hotak test was established after a Supreme Court case set out how decision makers should approach the priority need test.
+The Housing Executive will accept a person is in priority need if they appear to be ‘significantly more vulnerable’ than an ordinary person.4

-The Housing Executive should base its assessment of a person’s vulnerabilities on their ability to cope with street homelessness, not on how they manage in their current accommodation.
+The Housing Executive should assess a person’s vulnerabilities based on their ability to cope with street homelessness.
+Not how they manage in their current accommodation.

 Support from household or others

-The Housing Executive cannot decide that a person is not vulnerable simply because there are other people in the household who are able and willing to take care of the vulnerable person’s needs.7
+The Housing Executive cannot decide that a person is not vulnerable because other people in the household are able and willing to take care of the vulnerable person’s needs.6

 Medical evidence for homeless decisions

-Medical evidence can help to show that a person has a priority need or can’t reasonably continue to stay in their current accommodation.
+Medical evidence can help to show that a person has priority need.
+It can also show that it is not reasonable for them to stay in their current accommodation.

-Medical evidence usually helps a decision if it shows the:
+Medical evidence usually helps a decision maker if it shows the:

-• Person’s ability to cope if they were homeless, in the case of priority need
+• person’s ability to cope if they were homeless for the priority need test

-• Impact that the person’s residence is having on their health in the case of their current housing being unsuitable
+• impact that the person’s home is having on their health for the homelessness test

-Medical evidence that just lists a person’s diagnoses or medications is not useful for homelessness assessments.
+Medical evidence that only lists a person’s diagnoses or medications is not useful for homelessness assessments.

 A useful medical letter supporting a person’s homelessness application should explain:

-• Any medications that have been prescribed and the dosage
+• any medications that are prescribed and the dose

 Some medical professionals may refuse to provide a person with medical evidence.
 You may see signs in surgeries advising people not to ask for this information.
-The Housing Executive has a statutory duty to make inquiries to satisfy itself whether a person is homeless and in priority need.8
+The Housing Executive has a statutory duty to make inquiries to satisfy itself that a person is homeless and in priority need.7

 Giving weight to medical evidence

-The Housing Executive’s role is to look at medical evidence in the context of their statutory duties.
-It should not simply ‘rubberstamp’ any medical opinion it receives.10
+The Housing Executive’s role is to look at medical evidence in the context of its statutory duties.
+It should not simply ‘rubber-stamp’ any medical opinion it receives.9

 Footnotes